-FIELD DESCRIPTION Action Not Matched Select the action for a packet not matching the rule.
+FIELD DESCRIPTION Select the action for a packet not matching the rule.
 Choices are Check Next Rule , Forward or Drop .
-When you have or ESC to e completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm Cancel:" to save your configuration, or press [ESC] at any time to cancel.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.